Top Sports Teams · Reference

 Zhengzhou

-Henan Songshan LongmenFootball
+Henan Songshan LongmenFootball/Soccer

 Metro's CSL side (formerly Henan Jianye).
 No titles.
 Thin sports profile.